Han-Weng/Connect4/README.md

 User Accounts::========================================================================================================================

-- Remove user from the friend list: Partial.
-Results in errors

 - Set profile to private / public: Missing.
 Cannot save changes

 - Creating new games: Partial.
 Cannot specify visibility of the game (public / friends only / private)

-- View history of games played and watch the replay: Partial.
-Doesn't always work.
-Some games show up in both active and history

 Viewing a User Profile:========================================================================================================================